GregoryHue/UterEabs/README.md

 # ProjectUberEat

-## Database
+## MySQL

-To import the sql database, open CMD as admin :
+To import the sql database, use the .sql file provided.
+Open CMD as admin and get into your MySQL folder (typically "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\MySQL"), then import the database using this command:

 `
 mysql -u root -p uber_eats < D:\Dev\Project\database.sql